History of the Liberal Party of Canada: Pierre Trudeau era

 The other primary legacy of the Trudeau years has been financial.
-Net federal debt in fiscal 1968, just before Trudeau became Prime Minister, was about $18-billion, or 26 percent of a gross domestic product; by his final year in office, it had ballooned to $206-billion– at 46 percent of GDP, nearly twice as large relative to the economy.
+Net federal debt in fiscal 1968, just before Trudeau became prime minister, was about $18-billion, or 26 percent of a gross domestic product; by his final year in office, it had ballooned to $206-billion– at 46 percent of GDP, nearly twice as large relative to the economy.

 From the fiscal years 1976 to 1985, the government ran not only an overall deficit but an operating deficit.
 The overall deficit throughout the latter phase never fell below 3 percent of GDP; it averaged 5.6 percent.
 In the final year of Liberal rule, 1984–85, total spending exceeded revenues by more than 50 percent.
 The deficit that year, at $38.5 billion, was equal to nearly 9 percent of GDP.
 Interest payments alone were now enough to consume nearly one-third of all revenues dollar.
-With interest costs compounding at a rate of 13 percent per year, the debt doubled every three or four years.
+With interest costs typically between 10 and 20 percent during the period, compounding interest contributed to a total nominal debt increased approximately tenfold during his premierships.